IreneSunny96/TrashDash-Waste-Segregation-Tool/README.md

 ## Introduction

-In today's world, waste management is a critical issue.
-Properly sorting and recycling waste can significantly reduce environmental impact.
-However, identifying what can and cannot be recycled can be challenging.
-TrashDash Vision aims to simplify this process by using AI to analyze images of waste items and provide instant feedback on their recyclability.
+In response to the growing waste management challenges in urban areas, we developed TrashDash as part of our Advanced I course in the DSBA program.
+TrashDash is an innovative AI-powered waste management solution designed to address the inefficiencies in current waste sorting systems.
+By leveraging advanced AI and data analytics, TrashDash analyzes images of waste items and provide instant feedback on their recyclability.
 Additionally, the app can detect and categorize available trash bins from images, further aiding in effective waste management.
+This ensures accurate waste sorting, reduced contamination, and enhanced recycling rates.

+Our solution aims to tackle the pressing issue of improper waste disposal that leads to significant environmental impacts.
+With real-time data insights and user-friendly interfaces, TrashDash not only improves operational efficiency but also engages and educates users on sustainable waste practices.
+By focusing on high-impact areas like the Golden Triangle and La Défense in Paris, we aim to demonstrate the effectiveness of TrashDash in transforming urban waste management and contributing to a cleaner, more sustainable city.

 ## Features